Journalism Honors Program

 - Once students have turned in their independent study contracts, they should register for JMC:4955 Honors Project no later than the end of the “add” period of the semester when the Project is to be completed.

-- Semester when project is to be completed:
+- Beginning of semester when project is to be completed:

-- Students meet with faculty supervisor to discuss details of the project, including a timetable, the anticipated end result, and how it will be evaluated.
+- Students meet with faculty supervisor during the first two weeks of classes to discuss details of the project, including a timetable, the anticipated end result, and how it will be evaluated.

 - Midpoint of the semester when student is graduating: